Develop new perspectives on global economic integration and trade while studying in Malaysia, China, and Singapore or Indonesia.

-Melaka and Penang
+Malacca and Penang

-You’ll spend a week in Xiamen, where you’ll work closely with Chinese student peers to examine China-US trade relations.
+You’ll spend several days in Xiamen, where you’ll work closely with Chinese student peers to examine China-US trade relations.
 Here, you’ll consider the role of the local state and community banks in global trade and investment and the role of trust in economic relations, investment, and global trade.
 You’ll have multiple field visits to small scale enterprises, family-owned businesses, and local state-invested economic activities to see the resilience and rapid transformation of traditional economic sectors.
 In the process, you will be immersed in the digitalization of economic relations in China and its transition to a cashless society.

 Beyond Xiamen, you’ll travel to two or three addition locations, such as Quanzhou, Wenzhou, or Yiwu.

 In Quanzhou, a small city in southeast China’s Fujian Province, you’ll deepen your understanding of the historical legacies of China-Southeast trade dating from the great missions of Zheng He, a Chinese Muslim captain in the early 15th century.
 You’ll also explore present-day relations between Southeast mainland China and Taiwan.